 One of the technique cues that runners sometimes struggle to master at first when changing their technique is the “Foot Pull”.

-Jeff Grant of Hillseeker Fitness has shared a great drill for mastering the “Foot Pull” in the short video below.
+Jeff Grant of Hillseeker Fitness has shared a great drill for mastering the “Foot Pull” in the short video above.

 Why Master The Movement?